leonmflai/Cisco-EEM-Auto-Export/README.md

 # Cisco-EEM-Auto-Export

+This is the readme file for my first GitHub project

 Cisco-EEM-Auto-Export
 In typical network infrastructure design, network devices configuration /setting including routers, switches , , wireless controllers are maintained individually.
 There is no centralized location to store, backup, consolidate the setting, status, snapshot of these networking devices.